Policy on Inspiration Award

 D. Selection Process

 The Award Committee will screen and review all nomination materials and may conduct phone or in-person interviews with the finalists.
 The Award Committee will have a formal meeting to discuss the nominees and vote on the final winner.
-CHPAMS will announce the winner on February 1 of the following year.
+CHPAMS will announce the winner in March of the following year.
 The winner will receive $500 at minimum and an award plaque.
 The award amount may be increased by the CHPAMS Board of Directors with additional resources available.

 The Award Committee will uphold a high standard in the selection process.
 If no nominee meets the expectation from the award committee, the award funding will be rolled over to next year.
 No more than two winners can be awarded in any given year.